standard-for-public-code/standard-for-public-code/criteria/open-to-contributions.md

 # Welcome contributors

 The atmosphere in a codebase community helps users decide to use one codebase over another.
-A codebase community which welcomes anyone to become a contributor enables it to grow and sustain itself over time.
-A community where contributors have clear ways of how to influence its goals and progress is less likely to split and end up in diverging communities.
-Newcomers need to understand and trust the codebase community’s governance.

-The atmosphere in a codebase community helps users decide to use one codebase over another.
-A codebase community which welcomes anyone to become a contributor enables it to grow and sustain itself over time.
+Welcoming anyone as a contributor enables the community to grow and sustain itself over time.
-A community where contributors have clear ways of how to influence its goals and progress is less likely to split and end up in diverging communities.
+A community where contributors have clear ways to influence codebase and community goals and progress is less likely to split and end up in diverging communities.
 Newcomers need to understand and trust the codebase community’s governance.

 ## Requirements